• Skip to primary navigation

 • A melt-in-your-mouth cream cheese filling

-• You can frost just one cookie or make into a sandwich cookie
+• You can frost just one cookie or make them into sandwich cookies

-• You get all the benefits of a slice of carrot cake without the need for a fork
+• You get all the things you love about a slice of carrot cake without the need for a fork

 • Carrots – you won’t be able to use pre-cut carrots because they are too thick.
 Instead grate the carrots using the small holes in a box grater.